 "Bouillon" means broth in French, and it was from the restorative qualities of their principal dish that the word "restaurant" comes.

-Bouillon Julien went back to its roots last year and lowered the prices for its clever hearty food after restoring the frescos and mosaics in its beautiful 113-year-old interior.
+Bouillon Julien is known for its clever hearty food as well as the frescos and mosaics in its beautiful 113-year-old interior.

 Walking through mahogany dining hall with its glade-green walls is like "going back in time", said Kim, 32, tucking into a rabbit terrine with nuts and ravigote sauce for €5.20.